Rahullkumr/deploy-py-anywhere/README.md

 # deploy-py-anywhere

-testing deployment to pythonanywhere website
+testing deployment to a good hosting website.

+- railway
+    - only one month

+- pythonanywhere
+    - problem with static files

+- vercel
+    - trying now